Jaeson-gram/basic-sorting-algorithms/README.md

 # basic-sorting-algorithms
-The code uses 3 simple sorting algorithms: Bubble Sort, Insertion Sort, and Selection Sort.
-And an array class to manipulate numbers
+This code consists two classes: An array class to manipulate numbers, with 3 simple sorting algorithms: Bubble Sort, Insertion Sort, and Selection Sort.
+And the Program class that holds the main method.